HIPAA Compliance When Selling Medical Imaging Equipment... Delete Patient Data!

 Anyone selling used medical imaging equipment needs to be proactive about maintaining HIPAA compliance and taking all necessary steps to protect patient data.
+In the next few paragraphs, we'll expain what you need to do and how you can make sure it happens.

 The Health Insurance Portability Accountability Act of 1996 (HIPAA) protects the privacy of patient data.
 The rule that is most applicable to the medical imaging community or radiology managers is the so called “HIPAA Privacy Rule.”
-The rule basically requires all “covered entities” (which includes just about anyone owning or operating medical imaging equipment) to protect all “individually identifiable health information;” this is called protected health information (PHI).
+The rule requires all “covered entities” (which includes just about anyone owning or operating medical imaging equipment) to protect all “individually identifiable health information;” this is called protected health information (PHI).

 What type of information is on your piece of medical imaging equipment?
 You would expect (and you would almost certainly be right) that your digital era machines probably have dozens of patient images produced by the scans and studies being run in your facility.
 Most likely, your machine will also have dozens of patients’ data stored in companion info files too!
 These files may stay on your machine after images are removed.